 Memory takes us where we need to go.

 Waltz with Bashir

 The plan this week was to stay true to the blogger code and talk about my summer holidays.
 But the images and the reports from Gaza have painted me into another diarist's corner: whether to add my own trite, futile and ultimately perhaps self-congratulatory ounce of outrage and dismay, or determine that it's outside of my job description, that this is no way to help, and move on.
 If you happen to be a political activist, you can act, organise and channel the outrage and the dismay somewhere else, perhaps, and hopefully (in the fullest sense of the adverb).
-But one's regular place of public writing, however small the audience, is a privilege that requires confronting the topics of the day, and measuring whether it can be stomached not to mention them.
-Even when it's hard or you feel like crap doing it.
-And it serves no apparent concrete purpose and all those other things.
+But one's regular place of public writing, however small the audience, is a privilege that requires confronting the topics of the day, and measuring what it would mean not to mention them - even when it serves no apparent concrete purpose.